-In case of an open back TV stand, you can use cable management sleeves to hide cords.
+In the case of an open-back TV stand, you can use cable management sleeves to hide cords.
 Simply cut the sleeve to the length you need and place the cables inside.
 Then you can attach the sleeve to the frame of the TV stand.
 It really makes TV cable management a breeze.

 Instead of sleeves, you can use colored flex tubing as well: just cut the tube to size and wrap it around the cords.

 Using a channel cable organizer is another easy way to conceal the unsightly cords behind the TV stand.
 Mounting on the stand can be done in a minute thanks to its self-adhesive back.
 Another big plus is that cables can be added and removed quickly and easily even after the installation.

 If you want to hide power strips, surge protectors, and electrical cords on the floor, you can use the combination of a cable raceway and a standard cardboard box and cut holes in it for the cords.

 If you need a more stylish solution, you may want to go for this cable management box.
 It looks pretty neat.

 As you can see, you have multiple choices if you want to hide TV wires without cutting the wall.
 If you are tired of watching the unsightly wires under your TV, it’s time to take control and make them disappear.